Anusiya17/spotifydataanalysis/README.md

    - Visualizes track popularity by name.

 6. **Language Distribution** 🌐
-   - Pie chart showing the popularity of languages.
+   - Dount chart showing the popularity of languages.

 7. **Top Artists** 🏆
    - Bar chart showcasing the top 5 artists by popularity.